mynaparrot/plugNmeet-install/README.md

 ***Note:*** If you get a 404 error or the recorder stops working, you can restart service by `systemctl restart plugnmeet && systemctl restart plugnmeet-recorder`.

-#### Fonts installation for Etherpad (Shared notepad)
+### Fonts installation (Required)
-By default `Etherpad` docker container does not install any additional fonts.
-When exporting or importing Microsoft Word files that contain characters other than English, you may run into issues.
-The installation script won't install any additional fonts automatically for you.
-You may install fonts in the Ubuntu server using the commands below, and docker will share fonts with the etherpad container.
+By default, docker container does not come with any additional fonts.
+The installation script won't install any fonts too.
+It is recommended that you install some additional fonts in order to work efficiently with Shared Notepad & Whiteboard.
+Use the commands below to install fonts on your Ubuntu server.

 ```
 sudo apt update && sudo apt -y install --no-install-recommends \